Crashinfo_W4256_EN

 Few crew members were arrested after using their parachute to reach the ground, others could flee with the help of the Resistance.
 However, the majority lost their lives and did not return home safely to their family and loved ones.

-Information about the unveiling of the remembrance post for this crash
+Information about the remembrance post

 This remembrance post was unveiled on June 17, 2023